Caroline Calloway: OnlyFans

 In 2020, Calloway created an OnlyFans account, promising videographic and photographic content containing nudity.
 She alleged in interviews that her intention to enter the adult entertainment industry had been planned by Playboy, and that the magazine had commissioned a photo shoot of her dressed as a student in a library.
 When asked, the magazine stated: "Playboy does not have and did not have any photo shoot planned with Caroline Calloway."
 Calloway has described her sex work as "emotionally poignant, softcore cerebral porn."
 Her content includes cosplay of characters from children's movies such as Harry Potter, Matilda and Beauty and the Beast, and partially undressed photographs of herself captioned with details of her father's autopsy.

 In May 2020, Calloway posted on Twitter a projected yearly income of $223,800 from her OnlyFans content, leading to criticism about her failure to recognize difficulties faced by sex workers, as well as her attempts to distance herself from sex work.

 In July 2021, Calloway began selling a homemade blend of grapeseed oil and essential oils branded as Snake Oil through her website.

 Personal life

 Until March 2022, Calloway lived in the West Village in Manhattan.

-As of 2023, Calloway lives in Sarasota, Florida with her cat Matisse.
+From 2023 to 2026, Calloway lived in Sarasota, Florida with her cat Matisse.
 She refused to evacuate her home during Hurricane Milton in 2024 despite a mandatory evacuation order, prompting concerns for her safety from her fans, but survived the storm unharmed.

+As of 2026, Calloway resides again in New York City.